lacey51888-sudo/Client-Server-Course-Management-System/README.md

 - Database.cpp            : Real database implementation
 - Database.h              : Real database header file
 - courses.txt             : Course data file
-- README_WINDOWS_TEST.txt : Instructions for compilation, running, and testing

 Note:
 - server.exe and GUI_Client.exe are generated after compilation.
 - They are not included in this source code package.
 - courses.txt must stay in the same folder as server.exe when running the program.

 Compilation Method
 ------------------